Fender Cabronita Telecaster: History

+Mike Eldred of Fender's Custom Shop began developing what would become the Cabronita in 2007.
+Eldred wanted to create something that went "against the grain...that was a bit more aggressive" compared to a typical Telecaster, equating the eventual guitar he created to the "asshole cousin" in a family gathering.
+In designing the Cabronita, he cited his love of custom motorcycles as inspiration to keep the aesthetic simple, as if the guitar could be a project someone was working on in their garage.
+Eldred chose a larger neck profile for the Cabronita, feeling the tonal effect of its thickness paired well with the choice to use Filter'Tron-style pickups, specifically "TV Classics" from manufacturer TV Jones.
+Eldred sent the prototype to John Mayer and early models were given to Keith Urban and Billy Gibbons as well.

+The Cabronita debuted in 2009 as the La Cabronita Especial, which had to be handmade by the Custom Shop and as a result commanded a high price tag.
+The concept became popular though, and many Telecaster owners began modifying their guitars to imitate the Cabronita look, while parts suppliers started offering Telecaster-style bodies routed for Filter'Tron pickups.

-In 2011, Fender marketed what they called their "Tele-Bration" year (a portmanteau of Telecaster and Celebration).
+In 2011, Fender marketed what it called its "Tele-Bration" year (a portmanteau of Telecaster and Celebration).
 This was the 60th anniversary of the Telecaster design, which was the original design by Leo Fender and the world's first successful, mass-produced, bolt-on neck guitar.
 As part of this, the American made Cabronita was created.
 Like the Custom Shop versions, these used TV Jones TV Classic pickups, but in a limited color palette, and always with two pickups.
-The tone knob was deleted and in its place was a three way switch.
-This switch was a simple toggle design rather than a blade design, which was unusual for a Telecaster.
+The tone knob was deleted and, in its place, was a three-way switch.
+This switch was a simple toggle design rather than a blade design, which was perceived as unusual for a Telecaster.
 These models were only manufactured for a short period of time.
-They cost slightly more than a Fender American Standard guitar, but priced at a fraction of a Custom Shop version.
+They cost slightly more than a Fender American Standard guitar but priced at a fraction of a Custom Shop version.